Edmond-Cheng/Urban_Energy_Modeling/README.md

 Assignment from Dr.Yuqing Hu

-Geojson is obtained from https://osmbuildings.org/ Firstly, convert the Geojson to CSV by using the Geojson2CSV.py, or directly in https://www.convertcsv.com/geojson-to-csv.htm
+Geojson is obtained from https://osmbuildings.org/ Firstly, convert the Geojson to CSV by using the Geojson2CSV in Python_code.IPYNB, or directly in https://www.convertcsv.com/geojson-to-csv.htm

 data cleaning and analysis, result:https://docs.google.com/spreadsheets/d/1E8WuVcGsJASPrzk51l8YdVZ8lKaGsjnsT6yZpC7dbek/edit?usp=sharing